 Now, the original recipe makes a huge batch.
 I’m talking HUGE.
 So let us talk options ...

-First option — Half the recipe to cut down on the number of muffins made (In the “how to” video below, this is what I did).
-The original recipe makes roughly five and a half dozens — that’s 60-70 muffins depending on how full you fill your muffin tins.
+Half the recipe to cut down on the number of muffins made (In the "how to" video below, this is what I did).
+The original recipe makes roughly five and a half dozens -- that's 60-70 muffins depending on how full you fill your muffin tins.
 Halving the recipe brings it down to a more manageable 2 dozens.

-Second option — Make the whole recipe, bake all the muffins and then freeze any extras.
+-- Make the whole recipe, bake all the muffins and then freeze any extras.
 If you go this route be sure to allow them to cool entirely.
-Then place them in a freezer ziplock bag or airtight container and enjoy them later when you are in a pinch or needing an easy breakfast for on the run. — This is typically the route I go.
-I mean, if I’m already in the kitchen and making a mess, doing all this work, let’s make it count, right?!
+Then place them in a freezer ziplock bag or airtight container and enjoy them later when you are in a pinch or needing an easy breakfast for on the run. -- This is usually the route I go.
+I mean, if I'm already in the kitchen and making a mess, doing all this work, let's make it count, right?!
 Plus, I love having meals in the freezer, on hand when we need them.

 I really do love to make a big batch of these puppies and freeze them to pull out later.
 Then when I'm in a crunch, I pop them in the microwave or toaster oven for a quick reheat and everyone is ready for a healthy and delicious breakfast.

 What is even better about this recipe, and yet another one of the reasons I am in love, is that all the hard work can be done the night before!
 Because the batter must be refrigerated for at least four hours, (but ideally twelve) it makes this recipe the perfect candidate for night before prep and a quick bake in the morning ... which means Mama gets to sleep in 30 more minutes and everyone is still getting a hot breakfast.
 Now, I call that a win!